CryptoRodeo/oras-downstream/README.md

   - It allows you to include and track the contents of an external repository (upstream in this case) within your own project (downstream).
   - Useful when you want to include third-party libraries or other code that is managed separately but needs to be part of your project.

+# Konflux-specific definitions
+See the [official glossary](https://konflux-ci.dev/docs/glossary/) for a full list.

 # About
 A repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.